project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/37-ian-mcsweeney-400m-us-acres-will-change-hands-soon-how-to-make-them-regenerative.md

 ---
-title: 37 Ian McSweeney, 400M US acres will change hands soon, how to make them regenerative?!
+title: 37 Ian Mcsweeney 400m Us Acres Will Change Hands Soon How To Make Them Regenerative
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-08-04)